Rep. Luis Gutierrez, D-Illinois, appears to be a mini me modern-day Herod– and his apparent duplicity about mass genocide of babies is astonishing.

 “Thank God that wall wasn’t there and thank God there wasn’t an administration like this or he would have, too, perished on the 28th, on the Day of Innocents when [King] Herod ordered the murder of every child under 2 years of age,” he continued.
 “Shame on everybody that separates children and allows them to stay at the other side of the border fearing death, fearing hunger, fearing sickness.
 Shame on us for wearing our badge of Christianity during Christmas and allow the secretary to come here and lie.”

-This is coming from a man who advocates that federal dollars be used to kill babies in the exact same way King Herod ordered?
-They killed live babies, either with a knife, sword, chopped their heads off or crushed their heads with stones.
-The Clintons, Obamas, and Democrats like Gutierrez have publicly supported the similar procedure called partial-birth abortion.
-This is why the procedure is called partial-birth– because a living baby is killed.
+This is coming from a man who advocates that federal dollars be used to kill babies just as King Herod ordered?
+The Romans killed living babies using a knife or sword or crushed their heads with stones.
+The Clintons, Obamas, and Democrats, like Gutierrez, have publicly supported the practice of partial-birth abortion– killing a living baby that is partially born.

-Jesus traveled from Bethlehem to Egypt to avoid mass genocide– the very policy Democrats enforce–by funding mass murder of babies who are alive just like Jesus was.
+Jesus traveled from Bethlehem to Egypt to avoid mass genocide– the very policy Democrats enforce–by funding mass murder of babies who are living just like Jesus was.
 If Gutierrez’s policies were carried out Jesus would have been killed long before Herod’s decree– because his mother was a low-income, unmarried teenager.
-Jesus, would have been a burden to society, an unplanned, unwanted pregnancy, according to the standards expressed by Planned Parenthood, and funded by taxpayer dollars.
+Jesus, would have been a burden to society, an unplanned, unwanted pregnancy, according to the standards expressed by Planned Parenthood.

-If Planned Parenthood existed in the first century there would be no baby Jesus, no Christmas, and no Christianity.
+If Planned Parenthood existed in the first century (and outside of God’s plan for the world) there could have been no baby Jesus, no Christmas, and no Christianity, because unwed mothers like Mary would have been encouraged to kill their child.

 In the New Testament book of Matthew, Jesus’s disciple explains how Jesus’s flight to Egypt was a fulfillment of biblical prophecy– “Out of Egypt I called my son.”
 (Hos.
 11:1)

-Jesus’s flight to Egypt had absolutely nothing to do with government policies– other than that Herod’s policy being part of God’s plan.
+Jesus’s flight to Egypt had absolutely nothing to do with government policies– other than that Herod’s policy was part of God’s plan.

 Despite the ongoing murders committed by Planned Parenthood and politicians like Gutierrez who support it, God is in control of history.
-Even before Jesus was later killed by the Romans, he said he must die in obedience in order to fulfill prophesy.
+Even before Jesus was later killed by the Romans, he said Jesus would need to die in order to fulfill prophesy.
 (Matt.
 26:53) Even his death, and later his resurrection and ascension, was all under God’s control.

-His antics were sadly, nothing but a sham– to use Christmas as a way to promote abortionist policies.
+His antics appear to be a sham– to use Christmas as a way to promote abortionist policies.